eagereyes/eagereyes.org/blog/2016/index.md

 ### <a href="/blog/2016/the-repetitive-and-boring-history-of-visualization">The Repetitive and Boring History of Visualization</a>
 When people talk about the history of data visualization, the same set of names always comes up: Playfair, Nightingale, Snow, Minard.
 They are historically important, alright, but why do they overshadow all the other work that was done?
 And what do we know about how important they actually were? _<a href="/blog/2016/the-repetitive-and-boring-history-of-visualization">Read more…</a>_

+### <a href="/blog/2016/our-world-in-data">Link: Our World in Data</a>
+Our World in Data looks at a wide variety of data about the world: health, population, energy, growth, inequality, etc. Max Roser and his colleagues dig through the vast amounts of open data to find many interesting connections and insights. _<a href="/blog/2016/our-world-in-data">Read more…</a>_

 ### <a href="/blog/2016/the-bits-are-rotting-in-the-state-of-data-journalism">The Bits Are Rotting in the State of Data Journalism</a>
 News articles are an incredibly important source of historical information.
 Online media and interactive pieces are much more at risk of breaking or disappearing, at least in theory.
 Well, it's not just theory.
 A quick look around shows a number of even fairly recent pieces in major publications that are broken today. _<a href="/blog/2016/the-bits-are-rotting-in-the-state-of-data-journalism">Read more…</a>_

 ### <a href="/blog/2016/a-reanalysis-of-a-study-about-square-pie-charts-from-2009">A Reanalysis of A Study About (Square) Pie Charts from 2009</a>
 After my recent posting on the results of our pie charts studies, Jorge Camoes teased me on Twitter about square pie charts.
 So I dug up the data from a study we ran many years ago to look at how well they compare to bars, pies, and squares. _<a href="/blog/2016/a-reanalysis-of-a-study-about-square-pie-charts-from-2009">Read more…</a>_

+### <a href="/blog/2016/mona-chalabis-data-sketches-on-instagram">Link: Mona Chalabi's Data Sketches on Instagram</a>
+Mona Chalabi has one of the most interesting Instagram feeds for people interested in data visualization.
+She draws data by hand.
+It's interesting data, too, and her approach is accessible and inspiring. _<a href="/blog/2016/mona-chalabis-data-sketches-on-instagram">Read more…</a>_

 ### <a href="/blog/2016/new-improved-traveling-presidential-candidate-map">New, Improved Traveling Presidential Candidate Map</a>
 Many years ago, when this website was still young, I created a map of all the ZIP codes in the U.S. in numeric order and then wondered about the shortest path through all of them.
 I dubbed that The Traveling Presidential Candidate Map.
 Here is an improved version that's interactive and much more efficient than the old one. _<a href="/blog/2016/new-improved-traveling-presidential-candidate-map">Read more…</a>_